Start: León Finish: Santiago de Compostela

 Villages along the way: Portomarín, Hospital da Cruz

-A gentle and ‘ondulating’ day as you cycle from one village to the other, all focussed on diary production and services for pilgrims.
-Again you will stay at a very charming rural hotel, in a typical Galician manor house; a so called Pazo.
+A gentle and ‘ondulating’ day as you cycle from one village to the next, all focussed on diary production and services for pilgrims.
+Surprising: the Pambre Castle from the 14th century in the middle of -what now seems - nowhere, which was an important hite in the early days of the Camino.
+Again the day ends at a very charming rural hotel, in a typical Galician manor house; a so called Pazo.

 Challenge: 31 km, 400 m ascent